KAKu99/approx_emst/README.md

 ## Installation

-To install and run the project locally, follow these steps:
+To install and run the project locally, please follow the following steps:

 1. Clone the repository to your local machine:
     ```bash